 Yes.
 Each year’s the Honors program focuses on a different geographical area and combines travel with an in-depth exploration of the history, culture, and contemporary economic and social issues related to the city/country under study.
 In March 2008, this course was centered in Thailand and Vietnam.
 In 2009 the course was for Berlin & Prague.
 Previous City/Country as Text explorations have been to Paris, London, Northern Italy, Southern Italy and Sicily, Greece, and India.
-The 2009 will be to Berlin and Prague.
+Our most recent explorations include Ireland in 2013 and Italy in 2014.

 The Honors Contract documents the projects which ADC students propose and construct in lieu of an Honors course.
 The student projects are guided by faculty mentors.

 One long-term benefit can be an enhanced preference at graduate schools.
 Admission committees are impressed by those who choose to follow the more challenging path of an Honors Program.
 Current research indicates that employers are also looking for graduates who have excelled in programs that stress independent, analytical thinking.
 Many students have attended and presented their research at national meetings such as National Collegiate Honors Council (NCHC), National Conference on Undergraduate Research (NCUR), and at discipline specific meetings.
 Two of the greatest rewards of being involved in the Honors Program are the intellectual excitement one experiences on the way and the sense of personal satisfaction received from a job well done.
 A student who successfully completes the Honors Program “Scholar in the World” has this sense of recognition.